Henry Howarth Bashford: Career

 Bashford was Chief Medical Officer to the Post Office (1933–43) and subsequently Treasury Medical Adviser (1943–45).
 He was Honorary Physician to King George VI (1941–44) and was the late Honorary President of the Post Office Ambulance Centre, St. John Ambulance Association.
 He was created a knight-bachelor of the Order of St. John of Jerusalem, announced in the King’s birthday honours on 9 June 1938.

 Writing

 Bashford is now remembered as a writer, in particular of the satirical Augustus Carp, Esq., By Himself: Being the Autobiography of a Really Good Man (1924), which was first published anonymously.
 He also wrote some popular poetry.

 Family life

 In 1908 Bashford married Margaret Eveline, daughter of Ernest Sutton of Basildon, Berkshire.
 They had one son and three daughters.
-Bashford died in Easton Royal on 15 August 1961.
+Bashford died in Easton Royal on 15 August 1961, where he was awarded a blue plaque.

-Sir Henry is celebrated by a blue plaque in the village of Easton Royal, his last resting place, where he was the much-loved village historian and benefactor.

 The National Portrait Gallery has a photographic bromide print portrait of Sir Henry.